kartha01/IBMPartnerDemo/Data.md

 fileservers:
  - url: https://raw.
 ~~~~
+**Note:**  While the documentation denotes Linux, using cpd-linux, the video uses cdp-darwin for Mac.
+Currently, there is no Windows interface.

 ## Install Db2 Warehouse (SMP)
 1. The first thing you will want to do is to pick one node that will house Db2 Warehouse and add a label.